 A potentially more abundant feedstock is renewable electricity, which can be used to produce synthetic kerosene, known as e-kerosene, when used to produce green hydrogen which is then combined with CO2 captured from the atmosphere.
 Renewable electricity is potentially far more abundant than the land needed for crop biofuels or feedstocks needed for advanced biofuels, and therefore should be the focus of efforts to decarbonise aviation.

 What has happened to date, and what needs to happen?

 Numerous airlines have experimented with different alternative fuels, some more sustainable than others, but only recently have they started to experiment with e-kerosene.
-This is a good first step, but much greater supported if the deployment of these fuels are to accelerate as needed.
+This is a good first step, but much greater support is needed if the deployment of these fuels are to accelerate.
 Governments need to be active to ensure such fuels are truly sustainable (i.e. use the right type of CO2, and additional renewable electricity).

 E-kerosene, produced with the right safeguards, can result in fuels with near zero emissions on a life cycle basis.
 Because they are cleaner, they can also reduce the non-CO2 effects of flying, though the exact reduction is yet to be precisely quantified.

 Learn more about e-kerosene in our e-kerosene FAQ below.